MaCLR: Motion-aware Contrastive Learning of Representations for Videos: Experiments

-\paragraph{Ablation: \ours{} components (Table~\ref{table:ablation-components}).} We now dissect \ours{} to study the importance of its components. \\ {\it Temporal Jittering.} Unlike previous work that learn self-supervised representation by exploiting pixel-level correspondences between RGB and optical flow inputs~\cite{mahendran-accv2018,sayed-ssl2018}, we demonstrate that it's more effective to learn self-supervised representations by introducing temporal ``misalignment'' between them.
+{\bf Ablation: \ours{} components (Table~\ref{table:ablation-components}).} We now dissect \ours{} to study the importance of its components. \\ {\it Temporal Jittering.} Unlike previous work that learn self-supervised representation by exploiting pixel-level correspondences between RGB and optical flow inputs~\cite{mahendran-accv2018,sayed-ssl2018}, we demonstrate that it's more effective to learn self-supervised representations by introducing temporal ``misalignment'' between them.
 Specifically, we compare \ours{}, which trains on RGB and motion clips that are temporally jittered, against a variant that is trained on synchronized RGB and motion clips (i.e., sync pairs [$v^q$, $m^k$] and [$m^q$, $v^k$] in Eq.~\ref{eq:lm2v}).
-Our results show that the misaligned inputs lead to better representations (+0.7 on UCF), as it prevents the model from exploiting the shortcut of finding pixel correspondences using low-level visual cues. \\ {\it Motion thresholding.} Another component we study is the motion input sampling strategy discussed in Sec.~\ref{sec:trainingmodist}.
+Our results show that the misaligned inputs lead to better representations (+0.7 on UCF), as it prevents the model from exploiting the shortcut of finding pixel correspondences using low-level visual cues. \\ {\it Motion thresholding.} Next, we study the motion input sampling strategy discussed in Sec.~\ref{sec:trainingmodist}.
 We compare \ours{} to a variant which randomly samples motion input clips, without removing those with little motion (i.e., setting threshold $\gamma=0$, Sec.~\ref{sec:id}).
-Without this threshold, top-1 accuracy degrades by -0.8 on both datasets, due to the noise introduced by clips with too little motion.

-{\it Motion loss $\mathcal{L}_{m}$.} Finally, we study whether it's necessary to have the extra contrastive objective $\mathcal{L}_{m}$ between motion inputs (Eq.~\ref{eq:loss}), which is included to help training more discriminative motion embeddings.
-Results show that this motion discrimination objective is indeed useful as it improves top-1 acc by +0.3 and +0.6 on UCF101 and HMDB51.
+Without this threshold, top-1 accuracy degrades by -0.8 on both datasets, due to the noise introduced by clips with too little motion. \\ {\it Motion loss $\mathcal{L}_{m}$.} Finally, we study whether it's necessary to have the extra contrastive objective $\mathcal{L}_{m}$ between motion inputs (Eq.~\ref{eq:loss}), which is included to help training more discriminative motion embeddings.
+Results show that this motion discrimination objective is indeed useful as it improves top-1 acc by +0.3 and +0.6 on UCF101 and HMDB51.\\

-\paragraph{Ablation: training epochs (Table~\ref{table:ablation-epochs}).} Next, we vary the number of training epochs and study its impact on representation quality.
-It is clear from the results that the representation learned by \ours{} benefits from a longer training schedule.
-This is in line to what is previously observed in the self-supervised learning literature~\cite{chen-simclr2020,he-moco2020,qian-cvrl2020}.